MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   There's another automatic scaling option that doesn't require you to define rules and only set limits.
 This is a good option for users who prioritize simplicity and initial setup.
 >
 >   To ensure optimal performance, sufficient resources should be readily available.
 To maintain performance targets, such as response time or throughput, allocate resources appropriately.
-Consider overallocating resources when necessary.
+Consider overallocation of resources when necessary.
 >
 >    When defining auto-scale rules, account for the time it takes for your application to initialize.
 Scaling decisions should consider this initialization overhead.
 >